gajosr/gigabyte-z390-aorus-master-hackintosh/README.md

 ##### Not Working (as expected)
 - Built-in WIFI.
 This will very likely never work since it is the new Intel CNVi that macOS doesn't support.
 - Onboard Bluetooth.
 I disabled it (HS14) because I have a natively supported Broadcom BCM94360CS2 WIFI/BT adapter anyways.
+- DRMs - DRM isn't supported for Safari 14 and Big Sur via WhateverGreen's DRM patches at this moment:
+  - iTunes Movies (FairPlay 1.x)
+  - Netflix (FairPlay 2.x/3.x)
+  - Some Amazon Prime content, but not all.
+(FairPlay 2.x/3.x)
+  - Apple TV+ (FairPlay 4.x)

 ##### Not Yet Tested
 - FileVault